Gator Bowl Stadium

-The Gator Bowl was an American football stadium in Jacksonville, Florida.
-Originally built in 1927, all but a small portion was razed in 1994 in preparation for the NFL's Jacksonville Jaguars' inaugural season; the reconstructed stadium became Jacksonville Municipal Stadium, now TIAA Bank Field.
+The Gator Bowl was an American football stadium located in Jacksonville, Florida.
+Originally built in 1927, all but a small portion of the facility was razed in 1994 in preparation for the inaugural season of the Jacksonville Jaguars, an NFL expansion team that began play in 1995.
+The reconstructed stadium became Jacksonville Municipal Stadium, now known as EverBank Stadium.
 The old stadium and its replacement have hosted the Gator Bowl, a post-season college football bowl game, since its inception in 1946.
 It also hosted the Florida–Georgia game, an annual college football rivalry game between the University of Florida and the University of Georgia, and was home to several professional sports teams, including the Jacksonville Sharks and Jacksonville Express of the World Football League (WFL), the Jacksonville Tea Men soccer team, and the Jacksonville Bulls of the United States Football League.

 Origins

 Jacksonville's first football venue was built in 1927 and 1928 with a seating capacity of 7,600.
 Known as Fairfield Stadium, its primary purpose was to serve as home field for Jacksonville's three new high schools – Lee, Jackson and Landon.
 At the opening of the stadium, Florida Governor John W. Martin called the stadium "the best place in Florida to watch a football game!"

 On January 1, 1946, the stadium received national attention when it hosted the first Gator Bowl game.
 The stadium was expanded to 16,000 seats in 1948, and the structure was renamed the Gator Bowl.
 Prior to the 1949 game, the seating capacity was expanded to 36,058, at which it remained until 1957.